Aigerim-Zh/Yelp-Project/README.md

 ### Segment Two

-We merged clean data from Business and Census tables on our **SQL database** and titled the new table Merged Data.
-We used SQLAlchemy on a Jupyter Notebook to create a connection for the merged table to be read into the Machine Learning model.
+We merged clean data from Business and Census tables on our **SQL database** and titled the new table **Merged Data**.
+We used **SQLAlchemy on a Jupyter Notebook** to create a connection for the merged table to be read into the Machine Learning model.

 We will be uploading our Reviews and User Tables to our SQL database in the upcoming segments, for visualization purposes only.